mateuszR84/mateuszR84/README.md

 - 👋 Hi, I’m @mateuszR84
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning PHP and creating themes for WordPress
+- 🌱 I’m currently working as a backend developer in OctoberCMS
-- 💞️ I’m looking to collaborate on WordPress development
+- 💞️ I’m looking to collaborate on OctoberCMS development, and other CMS's
-- 📫 How to reach me  - mateuszr.develop@gmail.com
+- 📫 How to reach me  - mateusz.rycombel84@gmail.com

 <!---
 mateuszR84/mateuszR84 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.